 Nutritional Data

 The nutritional data on the amount of minerals found within quail bones is unavailable.
-However, quail are very low in bone content and should be used with alternative calcium sources to complete calcium requirements.
+However, quail are very low in bone content.
+Therefore, they should be used in conjunction with an alternative calcium source to complete calcium requirements.

 Cornish Hen

-Raw cornish game hens are a smaller species of chicken and provides smaller bones suitable for young puppies.
+Raw cornish game hens are a smaller species of chicken which provide smaller bones suitable for young puppies.
 All bones from cornish hen can be fed to puppies in portion size pieces.

-USDA Food Database provides nutritional data on cornish hen muscle meat, skin, and fat; but does not provide the nutritional data on the vitamin and mineral content found within cornish hen bones.
-However, according to USDA, cornish game hens are 39% bone which can be used as a guide when formulating a diet for puppies.
+The USDA Food Database provides nutritional data on cornish hen muscle meat, skin, and fat.
+It does not provide the nutritional data on the vitamin and mineral content found within cornish hen bones.
+However, according to the USDA cornish game hens are 39% bone.
+This can be used as a guide when formulating a diet for puppies.

 Nutritional Breakdown